Will A Wound Heal Faster Exposed To Air Or Covered?

 Scabs And Dry Skin Prevent Wounds From Healing

-The human body is a very interesting and efficient piece of biological machinery.
-It has different processes to deal with different kinds of injuries, but one of most common ways in which the human body reacts to a wound is by forming a scab.
+One of the most common ways the human body reacts to a wound is by forming a scab.

 Scab on skin

-Scab formation starts as soon as you get injured and start bleeding.
-Special blood cells called platelets spring into action as soon as they sense that there is a ‘breach’ in a blood vessel.
-These platelets stick together like glue at the site of the injury (a cut, scrape or bruise) and form a clot.
+Scab formation starts as soon as you get injured and bleed.
+Special blood cells called platelets spring into action as they sense a ‘breach’ in a blood vessel.
+These platelets stick together like glue at the site of the injury (a cut, scrape, or bruise) and form a clot.
 Proteins like fibrin create a mesh at the clot, further stabilizing the clot.

 This clot acts like a biological protective bandage over the wound and prevents further bleeding.
 If the injured part of the skin (and effectively that clot) remains uncovered, the clot will dry out and harden up, forming a scab.
-We often tend to think of the formation of a scab as a sign of recovery.
-People even get a kick out of picking their scabs (gross).
+We associate the scab with recovery.

 Initial scab formation is part of the healing process, but beyond that, scabs aren’t desirable.
-The dry hard scab is just a by-product of the clot drying.
-In fact, the scab actually hampers the healing by erecting a barrier of dried-out and dead cells.
-Healthy skin cells must work their way beneath these dead cells to form new tissue and help in the healing process.
+The dry, hard scab is just a by-product of the clot drying.
+The scab hampers the healing by erecting a barrier of dried-out and dead cells.
+Healthy skin cells must work their way beneath these dead cells to form new tissue.

 Scab Not fully healed meme